uniwebcms/component-library-template/README2.md

 -   The middle number (x.2.x) represents new features that won't break existing code
 -   The last number (x.x.3) represents bug fixes and minor patches

-When a new version appears, each website automatically determines if it can be safely used.
-Bug fixes and new features are automatically approved, while breaking changes require manual review.
+When a new version is published, websites using your library will detect it.
+Updates containing bug fixes (x.x.3) and new features (x.2.x) are automatically approved, while breaking changes (1.x.x) require manual review to ensure website compatibility.

 ### 2. Uniweb RE (Runtime Environment)

 A simple and effective testing technique for new components is to work with them locally using mock data.

 [Uniweb RE](https://github.com/uniwebcms/uniweb-re) is a runtime environment that mimics how Uniweb powers a website and connects it with a component library.
+It uses mock data that represents typical website content (headings, text, images, etc.) to help you test how your components handle different content scenarios.
 It provides:

 -   A testing ground with structured mock data
 -   A runtime host for federated component modules